thuml/depyf/docs/walk_through.rst

 We have to check each parameter so that our guards are sound, and also fallback to the original code if we fail to optimize the code.

-Going more rigorous, the above example is actually an Ahead-of-time compiler: we inspect all the available source code, and before running any function, we write the optimized function in terms of guards and compiled code.
+Going more rigorous, the above example is actually an Ahead-of-time compiler: we inspect all the available source code, and before running any function, we write the optimized function in terms of guards and transformed code.
 A real Just-In-Time procedure should be:

 .. code-block:: python

     def f(x, mod):
-        for guard, compiled_code in f.compiled_entries:
+        for guard, transformed_code in f.compiled_entries:
             if guard(x, mod):
-                return compiled_code(x, mod)
+                return transformed_code(x, mod)
         try:
-            guard, compiled_code = compile_and_optimize(x, mod)
+            guard, transformed_code = compile_and_optimize(x, mod)
-            f.compiled_entries.append([guard, compiled_code])
+            f.compiled_entries.append([guard, transformed_code])
-            return compiled_code(x, mod)
+            return transformed_code(x, mod)
         except FailToCompileError:
             y = mod(x)
             z = torch.log(y)
             return z

 A Just-In-Time compiler just optimizes for what it has seen.
-Everytime it sees a new input that does not satisfy any guarding condition, it compiles a new guard and compiled code for the new input.
+Everytime it sees a new input that does not satisfy any guarding condition, it compiles a new guard and transformed code for the new input.

 Let's explain it step-by-step: